GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - 35 entries begin with `access.`
 - I spot checked them all and 6 should not be filtered out, so I'm going to add them to the exceptions list.

+### Contains `accounts`
+- 13 records, all but two regular accounts.xxxx
+- Everyone is a login page and should be filtered out.
+Doing that now.

 ### Contains `acpt`

 There's currently 15 entries that contain `acpt` in the federal website index.